dennisXZX/web-developer-notes/README.md

 $this is a legitimate Javascript variable.

 #### Explain event delegation

+The concept behind this fancy term is actually quite simple.
+Event delegation simply means you can attach an event listener to a parent element, then events happen in its children will also trigger the event thanks to the event bubbling or event propagation.

 #### Explain how `this` works in JavaScript

 The value of 'this' is determined by how a function is called.